 Silver Tetradrachm from Syracuse - 485 BC.
-A deeply toned silver tetradrachm from Syracuse, one of the most influential coin types of the ancient world.
-An early example, from the reign of Tyrant Gelon I, circa 485 - 479 BC.
+A silver tetradrachm from Syracuse, minted during the reign of Tyrant Gelon I, circa 485 - 479 BC.
 The obverse with a four horse chariot, the symbol of the Syracusan aristocracy.
-The heavyset horses are shown in near tandem, the back of the far horse's head just visible behind the foremost.
-The bearded charioteer leans forwards, wearing flowing drapery and holding the reins in his left hand and a goad in his right.
-The goddess of victory flies above, crowning the horses with a laurel wreath.
-The reverse with the head of the water nymph Arethusa.
-The goddess is submerged in her fresh water spring, her hair tied back, sagging into a bunch by her neck and held in place with a pearl diadem.
-Four dolphins frame the scene as they roll and dive around her.
-The legend reading: ΣΥΡΑΚΟΣΙΟΝ "of the Syracusans"
+The charioteer holding the reins and leaning forwards, the goddess of victory flies above, crowning the horses with a laurel wreath.
+The reverse with the head of Arethusa, her hair tied back and bound by a pearl diadem, four dolphins swim around her.
+The inscription reading: ΣΥΡΑΚΟΣΙΟΝ "of the Syracusans"